Online Dual Enrollment for High Schoolers

 For more information on the Associate’s Degree program, click here.

 We are able to work with you and your student to find the courses that your student needs and come up with a schedule that works for them.
 There are multiple start dates throughout the school year, through our partnerships with Ohio Christian University, Acadeum, and Christian Halls International.
 Each has specific times throughout the year when applications are due and courses are scheduled to begin.

 We always encourage students to contact the college or university that they wish to attend to confirm that the institution will accept transfer credits from our college partners.
 Each school is different, and they have their own sets of requirements that they look for from a college transfer course.
 However, due to these courses being fully accredited, they are generally accepted by most institutions.

-The courses are asynchronous in that your student can log in at their convenience.
-Assignments are handed out on Mondays and are due Sunday night.
-Upon starting the course, make sure your student reads the course syllabus to know when specific assignments are due and the professor’s expectations.
+Upon starting the course, make sure your student reads the course syllabus to know when specific assignments are due as well as the professor’s expectations.